rithanravikumar/CRIMES-IN-INDIA-2020-TO-2024/README.md

 The Categorical columns are City, Crime Code, Crime description, Victim age, Victim gender, Weapon used, Crime domain, Police deployed, Case Closed.
 The continous columns are Report Number, Time of occurence.

-In my point of view, In the reported cases almost 50% of cases have not been solved.
+In my point of view,
+In the reported cases almost 50% of cases have not been solved.
 Most of the victims are Female.
+There are some outliers in the Date reported, Date of occurence and Time of occurence.